pwntoken/old_pwntoken_blog/source/portfolio/index.markdown

 footer: true
 ---

 Welcome to Pwntoken - an information security sciences portal of the new age hackers.
 This security portal is a constructive research work and a blog maintained by Shritam Bhowmick, an independent application security consultant cum penetration tester.
 You have landed over to the portfolio page.
-All information contained herein is related to personal and professional network, work and hobbies of the maintainer.
+All information contained herein is related to personal and professional network, sample work items and hobbies of the maintainer.

 {% img http://s3.postimg.org/55edz9hlv/DSC_3046.jpg %}